Vladimir Arnold: Mathematical work

-Arnold was an outspoken critic of the trend towards high levels of abstraction in mathematics during the middle of the last century.
-He had very strong opinions on how this approach—which was most popularly implemented by the Bourbaki school in France—initially had a negative impact on French mathematical education, and then later on that of other countries as well.
-Arnold was very interested in the history of mathematics.
-In an interview, he said he had learned much of what he knew about mathematics through the study of Felix Klein's book Development of Mathematics in the 19th Century —a book he often recommended to his students.
-He studied the classics, most notably the works of Huygens, Newton and Poincaré, and many times he reported to have found in their works ideas that had not been explored yet.

-Work

 Arnold worked on dynamical systems theory, catastrophe theory, topology, algebraic geometry, symplectic geometry, differential equations, classical mechanics, hydrodynamics and singularity theory.
 Michèle Audin described him as "a geometer in the widest possible sense of the word" and said that "he was very fast to make connections between different fields".

 Hilbert's thirteenth problem

-The problem is the following question: can every continuous function of three variables be expressed as a composition of finitely many continuous functions of two variables?
-The affirmative answer to this general question was given in 1957 by Vladimir Arnold, then only nineteen years old and a student of Andrey Kolmogorov.
-Kolmogorov had shown in the previous year that any function of several variables can be constructed with a finite number of three-variable functions.
-Arnold then expanded on this work to show that only two-variable functions were in fact required, thus answering the Hilbert's question when posed for the class of continuous functions.
+Hilbert's thirteenth problem asks whether every continuous function of three variables can be expressed as a composition of finitely many continuous functions of two variables.
+The affirmative answer to this question was given in 1957 by Arnold, then nineteen years old and a student of Andrey Kolmogorov.
+Kolmogorov had shown the previous year that any function of several variables can be constructed with a finite number of three-variable functions.
+Arnold then expanded on this work to show that only two-variable functions were required, thus answering Hilbert's question for the class of continuous functions.

 Dynamical systems

-Moser and Arnold expanded the ideas of Kolmogorov (who was inspired by questions of Poincaré) and gave rise to what is now known as Kolmogorov–Arnold–Moser theorem (or "KAM theory"), which concerns the persistence of some quasi-periodic motions (nearly integrable Hamiltonian systems) when they are perturbed.
-KAM theory shows that, despite the perturbations, such systems can be stable over an infinite period of time, and specifies what the conditions for this are.
+Jürgen Moser and Arnold expanded the ideas of Kolmogorov (who was inspired by questions of Henri Poincaré) and gave rise to what is now known as Kolmogorov–Arnold–Moser theorem (or "KAM theory"), which concerns the persistence of some quasi-periodic motions (nearly integrable Hamiltonian systems) when they are perturbed.
+KAM theory shows that, despite the perturbations, such systems can be stable over an infinite period, and specifies what the conditions for this are.

+In 1961, he introduced Arnold tongues; they are observed in a large variety of natural phenomena that involve oscillating quantities, such as concentration of enzymes and substrates in biological processes.

 In 1964, Arnold introduced the Arnold web, the first example of a stochastic web.

+In 1974, Arnold proved the Liouville–Arnold theorem, now a classic result deeply geometric in character.

+In the 1980s, Arnold reformulated Hilbert's sixteenth problem, proposing its infinitesimal version (the Hilbert–Arnold problem) that inspired many deep works in dynamical systems theory by mathematicians seeking its solution.